mathematics-and-algorithms-for-data/mathematics-and-algorithms-for-data.github.io/index.md

 [University of Bath](http://www.bath.ac.uk/) as a Senior Lecturer (Associate Professor) in Computer Vision, Graphics and Machine Learning.

-I also hold an Honorary Lecturer position in the Virtual Environments and Computer Graphics Group in the [Department of Computer Science](http://www.cs.ucl.ac.uk/) at [University College London](http://www.ucl.ac.uk/) where I was formerly a Research Associate working with
+I also hold an Honorary Associate Professor position in the Vision, Virtual Environments and Computer Graphics Group in the [Department of Computer Science](http://www.cs.ucl.ac.uk/) at [University College London](http://www.ucl.ac.uk/) where I was formerly a Research Associate working with